 Surprisingly, Jon Blair’s “Anne Frank Remembered” is the first eye-witness chronicle of the life and legacy of Anne Frank, the 15-year-old Jewish girl who became a symbol of the children exterminated in the Holocaust.
-Combining unique personal testimony, never-before-seen photos and rare archival footage, this riveting documentary warrants limited theatrical release before being shown on public TV, cable and other venues.
+Combining unique personal testimony, never-before-seen photos, previously undisclosed family letters and rare archival footage, this riveting, often haunting documentary warrants limited theatrical release before being shown on public TV, cable and other venues.
 Commemorating the 50th anniversary of Anne’s death, the film could also be used as an educational tool for its vivid, personal evidence of the Holocaust.